Martha-Iradukunda/Martha-Iradukunda/README.md

 - 👋 Hi, I’m @Martha-Iradukunda
 - 👀 I’m interested in ..coding.
-- 🌱 I’m currently learning ...C#
+- 🌱 I’m currently learning ...java
 - 💞️ I’m looking to collaborate on ...all programming languages and create mobile and desk applications
 - 📫 How to reach me ...marthairadukunda1@gmail.com